andreslauga/cryptocurrency/README.md

 # Cryptocurrency project

 Single file project written in Python that I did during a Blockchain course.
-This was helpfull for me to adquire the main concepts of how a criptocurrency works.
+This was helpful for me to adquire the main concepts of how a criptocurrency works.

 ## Disclaimer